paulzuradzki/til/sql/postgresql-update-join.md

-# PostgreSQL Update Join
+# PostgreSQL Update and Delete Join

 ## Problem

-* I want to update a table using an inner join to another reference table so I can update to values from that reference table or limit the values to update based on the reference table.
+* I want to update and/or delete certain records from a table
+* ...using an inner join to another reference table, so I can
+  * update to values from that reference table,
+  * limit the values to update, and/or
+  * delete values based on that reference table
-* This also avoids the need from constructing separate UPDATE statements
+* this also avoids the need to construct separate UPDATE or DELETE statements using a template

 E.g., two tables, `data_all` and `id_filter`: